Deploying Machine ID on Jenkins | Teleport

 }

 You are all set.
-You have provided Jenkins with short-lived certificates tied to a machine identity that can be rotated, audited, and controlled with all the familiar Teleport access controls.
+You have provided Jenkins with short-lived certificates tied to a machine identity that can be rotated, audited, and controlled with access controls.